 Asset managers increasingly accept the need for regular recalibration of the PV plant monitoring systems.
-Calibration of secondary standard pyranometers is not easy, and can only be performed by a limited number of organisations.
-For pyranometers under a professional maintenance regime, the cost of ownership over the instrument lifetime will be not only be determined by costs of purchase but also more and more by maintenance costs.
+Calibration of Class A pyranometers is not easy, and can only be performed by a limited number of organisations.

+For pyranometers under a professional maintenance regime, the cost of ownership over the instrument lifetime will be not only be determined by costs of purchase but also by maintenance costs.